 Constanze Stelzenmüller is an expert on German, European and trans-Atlantic foreign security policy and strategy.
 At the moment Stelzenmüller works as a Senior Fellow at Brookings Institution.
 Before working at Brookings, Stelzenmüller was a senior transatlantic fellow at the German Marshall Fund of the United States.
 Stelzenmüller, originally born in Germany, has a broad range of areas of expertise, such as German foreign policy, NATO, the European Union’s foreign policy, international law and human rights.

 Stelzenmüller has also worked as a journalist for Der Tagesspiegel and Die Zeit.
 Stelzenmüller often provides expert opinions on subjects relating to German or American politics, which have been published in The Washington Post and The New York Times.

-Atlantic Dialogue will take place on May 18.
-You are welcome to submit questions to Stelzenmüller as part of your registration or with an e-mail to email@example.com.
-Due to the Dutch Covid-19 measures this program will be livestreamed.
+Atlantic Dialogue took place on May 18.
+Due to the Dutch Covid-19 measures this program was livestreamed.